shirleyxueli41/Tufts_workshops/nfcore_rnaseq/hands-on/01_fetchngs.md

 In order to execute the `fetchngs` pipeline, let's start by creating a working directory where the pipeline will run.
 For example, you can create a directory similar to this:
 `/cluster/tufts/biocontainers/workshop/Spring2024/fetchngs/`.
-If you belong to a group, you can create a folder in your group directory and use it as the working directory. **However, please DO NOT your `$HOME` directory**.
+If you belong to a group, you can create a folder in your group directory and use it as the working directory. **However, please DO NOT use your `$HOME` directory**.
 > [!WARNING]
 > nf-core pipeline requires a lot of storage to run, please do not run within your $HOME directory.